 WHERE: Bernville, Pennsylvania

-Insider Tip: Just 20 minutes southeast of Bernville is Judy’s on Cherry, a cozy restaurant serving New American favorites.
-Be sure to try the hearth-fired pizzas, notably the Exotic Mushroom Pizza with porcinis, shitakes, and oyster fungi, fontina cheese, and truffle oil.
+INSIDER TIPJust 20 minutes southeast of Bernville is Judy’s on Cherry in Reading, a cozy “Euro-café.”
+Be sure to try the heart-fired pizzas, notably the Exotic Mushroom Pizza with porcinis, shitakes, oyster fungi, fontina cheese, and truffle oil.

 Ogden’s Christmas Village